However, losing weight doesn’t have to be challenging. You can employ a variety of straightforward meal tricks to lose weight and keep it off.

 Food Hack 6: Spice up your meals

-Adding spices to your meals can help to boost your metabolism and help you burn more calories.
-Some spices that have been shown to have weight loss benefits include cayenne pepper, cinnamon, and ginger.
+Adding spices to your meals may increase your metabolism and burn more calories.
+Some herbs that have weight loss benefits include cayenne pepper, cinnamon, and ginger.

 How to do it: Add a dash of cayenne pepper, cinnamon, or ginger to your favorite meals.